l-snq/tau/thoughts.md

 Also, at some point, i really need to transfer from gtk3 to gtk4.

+so, i added in a label that would iterate through your apps and display those apps to a label within a list box. nice. next i want to do proper styling by adding it into a table.

 ## Regarding customization, I really don't know how I should approach the problem.